 This weakness follows on from the risk aversion discussed earlier.
 ESFP personalities feel a real aversion to making binding plans for the future.
 They do not think about the consequences of their current actions for the future.
 They are convinced that they can change course at any time if necessary.
 Unfortunately, this does not always correspond to the facts.

 Even in their school days, ESFP personalities find it difficult to focus on a single task.
 As a result, they often get bogged down.
 Even when talented, ESFP personalities often don't stay on the ball long enough to achieve greater Achieving goals.

 Career of the ESFP personality

 ESFP individuals strive for career paths that enable them to cooperate and communicate with others.
 Through their empathy they manage to adapt to the mood of their work environment.
-In a happy atmosphere, ESFP personalities flourish.
-If the atmosphere at work is cloudy, they try to support and motivate their colleagues with a lot of empathy.
+In a cheerful atmosphere, ESFP personalities flourish.
+If the atmosphere at work is dampened, they try with much Empathy support and motivate their colleagues.

 ESFP personalities are perfectly suited to the events industry.
 They are dedicated tour guides, sales people and event managers.
 All professions that aim to generate good vibes magically attract people of this personality type.
 Numerous ESFPs can also be found in show business.
 They are celebrated singers, actors and comedians.

 ESFP people combine emotional sensitivity with independence and resourcefulness.
 The winning union of these traits opens the doors to impressive career paths.
 As long as they can please others with what they do, they are happy themselves.
 This is why ESFPs can also be found in social or medical professions.